U.S. flag

 Molecular Pathogenesis

-• OB1 and OB2 (oligosaccharide/oligonucleotide) folds; facilitate initial interaction with telomeric single-stranded DNA
+• OB1 and OB2 (oligosaccharide/oligonucleotide) folds, which facilitate initial interaction with telomeric single-stranded DNA;

-• Holliday junction resolvase-like domain; important for POT1-TPP1 interaction
+• Holliday junction resolvase-like domain, which is important for POT1-TPP1 interaction.

 Disruption of single-stranded DNA binding and/or TPP1 binding domains have been shown to lead to lengthened telomeres, which are believed to lead to increased tumorigenesis via three putative mechanisms: